James Weir Building

 The James Weir Building is an academic building in Glasgow City Centre, Scotland, United Kingdom and is part of the University of Strathclyde’s John Anderson Campus, situated between the Townhead and Merchant City districts of the area.
-It was completed in 1958 as an extension to the Royal College Building.
+It was completed in two stages between 1956 and 1964 as an extension to the Royal College Building.
 It is the third largest building on the John Anderson Campus in terms of overall floor area after the Royal College and the Curran Building.
 In addition, the stair and lift tower on the south east corner of the building is the second highest structure on the campus after the Livingstone Tower, and is highly visible throughout the eastern side of the city centre.

 The building is home to three faculties, The Department of Chemical and Process Engineering, The Department of Design, Manufacture & Engineering Management and The Department of Mechanical & Aerospace Engineering, all of which are part of the Faculty of Engineering.
 The James Weir Building is situated on Montrose Street, and is surrounded by the Royal College of Science and Technology building, the old Students' Union building and the Thomas Graham Building.
 It is a 5-minute walk from Queen Street railway station and George Square.

-Namesake

-The James Weir Building is named after a graduate and founder of the Weir Pumps.
-It was built in two stages in 1957-58 and in 1961-62; the second phase was built in tandem with the neighbouring Chemistry building (the Thomas Graham Building) which adjoins at ground floor level.
-The join between the two sections remains highly evident six decades later.
-A third extension took place in 1976 when the Thermodynamics laboratories were extended - this structure adjoined onto the rear of the Student's Union which gained an extra five levels.

-Although it is where some of the university's engineering departments are based, it is probably more recognisable from the Scottish crime dramas Taggart and Sea of Souls produced by STV and BBC Scotland, respectively.
+History and Construction

+The James Weir Building was designed by Peter Williams of the local architectural firm Shanks, Wylie and Underwood (Williams later designed other prolific academic buildings in the area such as the Met Tower and the Central College of Commerce) and was constructed over the period 1956–1964 in two distinct phases as a north eastern extension to the Royal College Building, which allowed the expanded Royal College to attain the royal charter and become the University of Strathclyde.